fanbomeng/UWHiggs/lfvmutau/README.txt

 jobid=LFV_HighMass.
 While all the other ones are in /hdfs/store/user/ndev/, with the jobid=LFV_Mar15_mc for MC and jobid=LFV_Mar15_data_v2 for data

+5)
+The global variable self.light can control if running with more histograms, for example for the control regions, for semi data driven estimation of QCDs and so on

 For the Tau fake rate extraction, we use the analyzer AnalyzeLFVMuMuTau.py The data are in /hdfs/store/user/taroni/ with   jobid=LFV_reminiaod_feb21_data